pranigopu/pranigopu.github.io/docs/philosophy/epistemology/logic/definition.md

 | Organism | Animal |  -  |

 ### Specificity of genera
-The genus of a class must be identified with respect to the relevant cognitive context–this may be the general available context, or simply the specific required context.
+The genus of a class must be identified with respect to the relevant cognitive context – this may be the general available context, or simply the specific required context.
 For the highest cognitive efficacy, you must select as a genus the wider class that shares the greatest number of characteristics with the definiendum (i.e. the class being defined) in the relevant cognitive context.

 ---